Samsung/netcoredbg/README.md

-# A Debugger for the .NET Core Runtime
+# Debugger for the .NET Core Runtime

 The NetCoreDbg debugger implements [GDB/MI](https://sourceware.org/gdb/onlinedocs/gdb/GDB_002fMI.html) and [VSCode Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) in a unified framework, allowing the debugging of .NET apps under the .NET Core runtime as well as facilitating debugging from the command line (such as in GDB).